DM Hilltop FURFamily Guardian Home Opportunity

 We do require that the dog be kept groomed and matt free.
 If you are unable to keep the coat in good shape yourself, you are required to use a groomer to do so.
 It is important that they are maintained and not matted and in bad shape.

 We contract for age 4-4.5 for females and 5-6 for males.
 We are concerned for the well-being of our program dogs.
 If we find that the girl has problems with deliveries or it would be unhealthy for them to breed again, we will stop the breeding program with her before that age and she will be yours.

 We pay for the spay surgery after the girl has had time to recover from the last litter and have her hormone levels return to normal.
-This is usually about 2 months after having puppies.
+This is usually within approximately 2 months after having puppies.